 The level of cruelty is hard to comprehend but then again weirdly logical after everything trump said and did during his campaign.
 It was a campaign against the very basis of what a society constitutes of.
 What keeps it together and unites it.

 What is good?
 What is bad?
 What is morally acceptable?
-What is the worth of a human life and have all races the same worth?
+What is the worth of a human life and are all races worth the same?

-Especially when you have no arguments because what you are planning to do is immoral, attacking moral and changing the standard is a good step.
+Especially when you have no arguments because what you are planning to do is immoral, attacking moral and changing the standard is an excellent step.